satellite-image-deep-learning/techniques/README.md

 * [Finding an optimal number of “K” classes for unsupervised classification on Remote Sensing Data](https://medium.com/@tobyzawthuhtet/finding-an-optimal-number-of-k-classes-for-unsupervised-classification-on-remote-sensing-data-35a5faa0a608) -> i.e 'elbow' method
 * Supplement your training data with 'negative' examples which are created through random selection of regions of the image that contain no objects of interest, read [Setting a Foundation for Machine Learning](https://medium.com/the-downlinq/setting-a-foundation-for-machine-learning-datasets-and-labeling-9733ec48a592)
 * The law of diminishing returns often applies to dataset size, read [Quantifying the Effects of Resolution on Image Classification Accuracy](https://medium.com/the-downlinq/quantifying-the-effects-of-resolution-on-image-classification-accuracy-7d657aca7701)
+* [Implementing Transfer Learning from RGB to Multi-channel Imagery](https://towardsdatascience.com/implementing-transfer-learning-from-rgb-to-multi-channel-imagery-f87924679166) -> Medium article which discusses how to convert a model trained on 3 channels to more channels, adding an additional 12 channels to the original 3 channel RGB image, uses Keras
+* [satellite-segmentation-pytorch](https://github.com/obravo7/satellite-segmentation-pytorch) -> explores a wide variety of image augmentations to increase training dataset size

 # Metrics
 A number of metrics are common to all model types (but can have slightly different meanings in contexts such as object detection), whilst other metrics are very specific to particular classes of model.
 The correct choice of metric is particularly critical for imbalanced dataset problems, e.g. object detection